Tickets — click here

 Civil Rights Era

 First Black athletes

 in all-white Southeastern Public School and university Sports

 Opening-the-Door for SE Acceptance of the historic “Brown” court Decision

 Their Landmark School

 A year before the Clinton Twelve,

-Several months before Dr. Martin Luther King and Rosa Parks rose to national prominence by leading the historic Montgomery Bus Boycott, and
+Months before Dr. Martin Luther King and Rosa Parks rose to national prominence by leading the historic Montgomery Bus Boycott, and

 Six years before the first three Black undergraduates entered the University of Tennessee (Fifteen years before the first Black UT basketball player!)